-Cholesterol is naturally made by your body but is increased through our diet.
+Cholesterol is naturally made by your body but is increased through diet.

-Why blood cholesterolmatters
+Why blood cholesterol matters

 High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.
-As your blood cholesterol rises, so does your risk of coronary heart disease.
+As your blood cholesterol rises, so does your risk of these diseases.

-Dietary cholesterol - found in meat, poultry, eggs and regular dairy products - has less impact on blood cholesterol than foods with saturated and trans fat.
+Dietary cholesterol - found in meat, poultry and eggs - has less impact on blood cholesterol than foods with saturated and trans fat.

 Foods containing saturated fat include processed foods, fatty meats, full-fat milk products, butter and lard.
-Foods containing trans fat include partially hydrogenated margarines, deep-fried foods and many packaged crackers, cookies and commercially baked products.
+Health Canada banned artificial trans fat in September 2020, making it illegal for manufacturers to add partially hydrogenated oils to foods sold in Canada.